Zilliqa/ZIP/zips/zip-19.md

 ## Migration of contract state

-# Change to staking parameter
+# Change to staking parameters

-In Zilliqa v8.0.0, the block time has been reduced due to improvement in the core protocol.
-The block reward in v8.0.0 is adjusted to bring it back to parity.
+In the upcoming Zilliqa v8.0.0, the block time is expected to be reduced as a result of various improvement in the core protocol.
+The block reward in v8.0.0 will be adjusted to bring it back to parity.
+As a result of this change, the following parameters within in the Zilliqa Seed Node
-As a result of this change, the following parameters will be adjust to bring it back to parity
+Staking program will be adjust to bring it back to parity

 ...parameters changes here...